-Water is an important part of oil and gas development.
+Water is an important part of oil and natural gas development.

 Once a well is producing, large amounts of water are no longer needed, but some water may be used on site for other secondary purposes such as dust control or washing equipment.
 Water is also used for construction purposes such as freezing winter roads.

 How is water used in hydraulic fracturing?After a well has been drilled, a mixture of mainly water and sand, and a small amount of additives, is injected into the well at high pressure to create tiny, finger-like fractures in the rock.
 The fractures are propped open by the grains of sand so that the oil or natural gas can flow to the surface.
 The additives each perform a specific purpose such as to limit bacterial growth or prevent corrosion.
 Alberta and British Columbia regulations require producers to publicly disclose the additives used in hydraulic fracturing on a well-by-well basis.

 How much water is used in hydraulic fracturing?The amount of water used to hydraulically fracture a well depends on the well specifications and the geological formation of the well but on average, a hydraulic fracturing operation takes 5,000-30,000 cubic meters of water.
 In some cases (exploration or early field development), this water is sourced from surface water or fresh groundwater, and in other cases (in full-field development scenarios), water is sourced from alternative sources such as saline water, non-potable groundwater, flowback, produced water and municipal or industrial waste water.